 This blog post was written by Austin Serio (Gallatin '19), Co-founder of ShockTalk.

-ShockTalk collaborates with leading app development companies just like the app development companies Sydney to pioneer a telebehavioral platform aiming to alleviate adverse mental health effects among Native American and Alaska Natives (NA/ANs).
-This initiative focuses on healing unresolved historical and intergenerational trauma by challenging the historic problem of underfunding within the Indian Health Service (IHS), rooted in centuries of Settler Colonialism.
-ShockTalk endeavors to disrupt this dynamic by fostering financially sustainable and culturally appropriate patient-provider relationships, facilitated by Native therapists trained and experienced in cultural humility.
+ShockTalk is a telebehavioral app that seeks to decrease adverse mental health effects in Native American and Alaska Natives (NA/ANs) by focusing on healing unresolved historical and intergenerational trauma.
+The willful and targeted underfunding of Indian Health Service (IHS) presents a historic problem created by centuries of Settler Colonialism, a dynamic ripe for disruption.
+ShockTalk challenges the Settler Colonial dynamic through the creation of financially sustainable and culturally appropriate patient-provider relationships with Native therapists trained and experienced in cultural humility.

 Per the treaties made by Native nations with the expanding United States, Natives are born with the legal right to healthcare.
 IHS is the federal agency tasked with providing health services to the NA/AN community.
 As the federal government continues to not honor its treaty duties, IHS is chronically underfunded at 50% capacity, preventing Natives from accessing the care they’ve been promised in an effective and timely manner.